 - n refers to the time in years before the future cash flow occurs.

 Does the above explanation easy to understand?
 I bet you confuse over the above definition or the mathematical formula.
-It is not a surprise to me.
-I went through the same.
+It is not a surprise to me because I went through the same.

-To conclude, finding what is intrinsic value is an art.
+In conclusion, finding what is intrinsic value is an art.
 People may use different valuation methods in attempt to derive this value.
 It is not just about net income.
 In addition, we need to consider depreciation, changes in working capital, operating cashflow and so on.
-Warren Buffett once said that “intrinsic value is an estimate figure.”
+Warren Buffett once said that “intrinsic value is an estimate figure”.
 Therefore, you need not be overly stressed to find out its exact value.

-Our value investing bootcamp teaches our students how to identify and buy undervalued stocks at the right time.
+Our value investing bootcamp teaches our students what is value investing and how to find out the intrinsic value of a stock by a click of a button.
 Sign up our free value investing singapore seminar using the top right form.
 Or simply visit our Value Investing Singapore website to register a seat now.
 Start your value investing education now.

 Fundamental Analysis Lesson #2